[This post was originally published on 8th March 2022. It has been updated on 28th Sep 2022.]

 Every marketing resource that you create, including your banners should be able to convey the value you are trying to deliver.
 They should resonate with your business and the target audience you are trying to cater.
 Fonts play a vital role in helping you create such resources.

 Now that we’ve highlighted how important fonts are for your brand personality, let’s get familiar with the primary font types for text banner design: .

 Types of Fonts

-Fonts can be broadly classified into four main types:
+Fonts for banners can be broadly classified into four main types: